 The Great Lakes contain over 35,000 islands, and many of them are uninhabited.
 However, a select few draw sailors and visitors from all over North America during the brief summer tourist season.
-Here are five of our favorite islands on the Great Lakes.
+Here are six of our favorite islands on the Great Lakes.

 Island-Hopping on the Great Lakes

 When you think of island- hopping, your mind turns to swaying palm trees, seaside tiki huts, and white-sand beaches.
 However, with over 35,000 islands, the salt and shark-free Great Lakes have some of the most inviting and unique chances for island exploring anywhere in the world.
 Some of these magnificent island destinations are only accessible by boat or floatplane, while others offer regularly scheduled ferry service.
 Here are five choice island destinations to explore.